wp-plugins/upi-crm-universal-crm-solution/readme.txt

 == Changelog ==

-= 1.7.1 =
-* Ninja Forms support
-* Language translation support with "codestyling localization" plugin
-* Added translation to Spanish
-* Version hotfixes
-= 1.6.2 =
+= 1.8.2 =
-* Fixed installation
+* Fixed several issues and bugs.
+* Mobile Device Integration: Use the "one-click" actions available in the UpiCRM mail notification in order to quickly assign leads to any of your team members or to change leads status.

 == Upgrade Notice ==

-= 1.6.2 =
+= 1.8.2 =
 be sure to backup your site before upgrading.

 == Arbitrary section ==